txtatech/qros-storage/README.md

 # qros-storage
-This is a convergent repository for various qr code data storage projects with the goal of creating a single qr code storage solution.
+This is a convergent repository for various qr code data storage projects with the goal of creating a single qr code (and text-based) storage solution.

+# The following Python script will do the following to the data of the specified file:

+gzip the data,

+base64 encode the data,

+split the data into chunks,

+write all data to the 'chunks.json' file,

+create .png qr codes of the data chinks,

-The following will gzip, base64 encode, split into chunks, write all data to the 'chunks.json' file, create qr codes and a qr code video file for the 'Virtual_Forest_Epoch_Rising.txt' file.
+create a qr code video file of the data,

+recreate the 'Virtual_Forest_Epoch_Rising.txt' file.

+# Usage:

 python3 qros-builder-full